-Fig.7.2-1 Changes in the number of local 5G licenses [1] (English version of the figure is not available in this revision)
+Fig.7-2 Changes in the number of local 5G licenses [1]

-Fig.7.2-2 Changes in the number of local 5G development demonstrations [1] (English version of the figure is not available in this revision)
+Fig.7-3 Changes in the number of local 5G development demonstrations [1]

 7.2.2 Situation for millimeter wave (actual situation)

 As we are discussing so far, three years have passed since the first system was established, and although local 5G has spread to a certain extent, the number of deployments is still not sufficient, and most are concentrated on sub6.
 The current situation is that the demand for millimeter wave is sluggish.